Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Soho

-The sea in Málaga is beautiful and crystal clear.
+The sea in Malaga is beautiful and crystal clear.
 In summer, it has the ideal temperature for swimming and diving.
-Or do you book a cruise which is one of the most popular things to do in Malaga.
+Or do you book a cruise which is one of the most popular activities to do in Malaga.

-La Malagueta Beach is one of the most popular beaches in Malaga.
+La Malagueta Beach is one of Malaga’s most popular urban beaches.
 The downside – there are a lot of tourists.

 Other good beaches are Playa El Palo or Playa de Huelin, overlooking the harbour, and several smaller beaches.
 All of them have plenty of restaurants nearby and usually also at least basic facilities.